emsi76/node-js_pdf-signer/README.md

 > [!NOTE]
-> Postioning assuming <a href="https://www.adobe.com/de/creativecloud/design/discover/a4-format.html">DIN A4</a> page size
+> The length of the note and its postioning is assuming <a href="https://www.adobe.com/de/creativecloud/design/discover/a4-format.html">DIN A4</a> page size

 ## Requirements